Should I switch to a half-hourly tariff in the UK? (June 2026 guide)

 - Most usage happens 4–9pm and can’t be shifted

-- No smart meter and not able/willing to get one
+- No smart meter and unable/unwilling to get one

 - Households wanting maximum price predictability